 Since this is a digital mess and not a physical mess, often you don’t realize you have a problem — until you have a problem!
 You don’t feel the pain of a disorganized system until you can’t find a file you need.

-Even though search is a powerful tool, and there is a training course in The Dojo taking you through searching for files, you still want to have a basic organizational structure so that you don’t have to rely solely on search.
+Even though search is a powerful tool, and there is a training course in The Productivity Academy taking you through searching for files, you still want to have a basic organizational structure so that you don’t have to rely solely on search.

 We’ll do our best to cover how to organize on both macOS and Windows in this article.
 For the most part, the user directory structure is the same, and the strategies should apply to both Mac and Windows.